pwighton/ci-qms/QM-001--QualityManual.md

--   **Trial Master File (TMF)**: A collection of essential documents that individually and collectively permit evaluation of the conduct of a clinical investigation and the quality of the data produced.
+-   **Trial Master File (TMF)**: A collection of essential documents that individually and collectively permit evaluation of the conduct of a clinical investigation or observational study and the quality of the data produced.
 These documents serve to demonstrate the compliance of the investigator, sponsor, and monitor with the standards of Good Clinical Practice and with all applicable regulatory requirements.

 -   **Trial Site**: The location(s) where trial-related activities are actually conducted. `[ICH E6(R2) 1.59]`